bitpusher2k/M365IRScripts/README.md

 * 22-Get-EnterpriseApplications.ps1 - List all Enterprise Applications on a tenant, from most newest to oldest.
 * 23-Get-DefenderInformation.ps1 - Get information on Microsoft Defender alert configuration, threat detections, blocked senders, quarantine policy, and quarantined messages.
 * 24-Get-EntraIDRisk.ps1 - Generate report of recent risk detections by Entra ID.
-* 25-Lockdown-Account.ps1 - Lock down a given M365 that is suspected of being compromised (revoke sessions, set random password, block sign-in).
+* 25-Lockdown-Account.ps1 - Lock down a given M365 that is suspected of being compromised (revoke sessions, set random password, block sign-in - Not effective on AD-synced accounts unless password writeback is enabled).
 * 30-Get-BasicUserInformation.ps1 -  List the rolls and permissions (send as, send on behalf, full access) of specified user.
 * 31-Get-UserMFAMethodsAndDevices.ps1 - List the registered authentication methods and devices of a specified user.
 * 32-Get-UserJunkMailSettings.ps1 - List the junk mail settings of a specified user.